Differential Cohomology: Categories, Characteristic Classes, and Connections: Basics of sheaves on manifolds

-for the functor sending a manifold $ M $ to the groupoid of (smooth) principal $ G $ bundles on $ M $ with connection and bundle isomorphisms respecting connections, with functoriality given by pullback of bundles.
-Again, the local nature of the definition of a bundle with connection ensures that $ \BunGnabla $ is a sheaf of groupoids on $ \Man $. \end{example}
+for the functor sending a manifold $ M $ to the groupoid of (smooth) principal $ G $ bundles on $ M $ \textit{with connection} and bundle isomorphisms respecting connections, with functoriality given by pullback of bundles.
+Explicitly, an object of $ \BunGnabla(M) $ consists of a pair $ (P,\theta) $ of a principal $ G $-bundle $ \fromto{P}{M} $ and a connection $ 1 $-form $ \theta \in \Omega^1(P;\g) $.
+See \Cref{ChernWeilTheory} for background on connections.
+A morphism